Skip Navigation

 The Story of John Diggs-Dorsey (b.
 1856-1860; d.
 1880)

 The second lynching in Montgomery County, Maryland, took place less than six months after the first.
-John Dorsey, also known as John Diggs, a Black man in his early twenties, was living and working in Darnestown, as servant to a middle-aged couple: James and Linnie Tschiffely.
-On the morning of July 25, 1880, while James was out of town, Linnie Tschiffely appeared at a neighbor’s house badly beaten, and accused John Diggs-Dorsey of raping her and physically assaulting her the night before.
-After a two-day manhunt that spread out into Maryland and into Washington, D.C., Diggs-Dorsey was apprehended on July 26 while walking along a public road and brought to the County jail in Rockville.
-Several hours later, in the early morning hours of July 27, the jail was forced by a lynch mob.
-Diggs-Dorsey was removed from his cell, marched in leg-irons to a place one mile outside town on Route 28 and hanged from the limb of a tree until dead.
+John Dorsey, also known as John Diggs, a Black man in his early twenties, was accused on July 25, 1880 of assaulting his employer, Linnie Tschiffely.
+He was apprehended and brought to the county jail in Rockville.
+On the morning of July 27, Diggs-Dorsey was removed from his cell by a lynch mob, marched in leg-irons to a place one mile outside town on Route 28 and hanged from the limb of a tree until dead.
 The local jury of inquest as well as the grand jury convened four months later both returned a verdict of death by “violence committed by parties unknown.”

 Why the hyphenated name?